kingstech2024/TestDCI/README.md

 The requested permissions are required to save the attestation record and certification paths to easily accessibly locations to facilitate review of the artifacts.

 To test as a profile owner delegate, install the TestDPC app and create a new work container.
-Install the TestDCI app in the work container and use TestDPC to designated TestDCI as a delegated certificate installer.
+Install the TestDCI app in the work container and use TestDPC to designate TestDCI as a delegated certificate installer.

 To test as a device owner, install TestDCI and use adb to mark it as a device owner as follows: